xandermunc/page_3/writing.md

 ## About

-Page Three (stylized **page_3**) is a hidden online "newsletter" and life update platform created by Xander Munc (you might know him) as a place to store ideas, share thoughts and current projects, and provide life updates that might not come up otherwise.
+Page Three (stylized **page_3**) is a secret online "newsletter" and life update platform created by Xander Munc (you might know him) as a place to store ideas, share thoughts and current projects, and provide life updates that might not come up otherwise.
 Designed to be shared only with his close friends, its goal is to *keep his loop in the loop* (even if it's never read).

 ## How to find it